Newfoundland, New Jersey

 Newfoundland was a popular resort destination at the turn of the 20th century.
 Several resort hotels including Brown's Hotel and Idylease Inn relied on the railroad to bring guests for the resort season.
 The New Jersey Midland Railway developed the Newfoundland station in 1872.
 New York, Susquehanna and Western Railway provided passenger service until the 20th century and still travels through the area carrying freight.
 The 2003 independent film The Station Agent was set and filmed largely in Newfoundland, with the train station featured in the film.

-Newfoundland is also the home of a nationwide food waste program called AmpleHarvest.org.
-AmpleHarvest.org was launched in 2009 to end hunger and food waste by helping millions of gardeners nationwide donate excess food to thousands of local food pantries.
+Newfoundland is also the home of a nationwide food waste program called AmpleHarvest.org, which was launched in 2009 to end hunger and food waste by helping millions of gardeners nationwide donate excess food to thousands of local food pantries.
 The program came out of a local program that started donating food from its community garden to food pantries in Newfoundland and other nearby areas.

+Demographics

+Newfoundland was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the population was 1,145.